-The Bell Curve can be explained if we close the space with limits, and the space denotes possibilities.
+The Bell Curve can indeed be explained if we close the space with limits, and the space denotes possibilities.
 The problem is that we don’t have a good understanding of nature as a set of possibilities which exist in a closed space of alternatives.
 Making such a claim entails that we have to treat our ordinary space as a space of possibilities with closure.
 The resolution of Fermi’s paradox is that a planet is not a lump of matter but a region of space demarcated by conceptual extremes.
-So, we don’t expect to see similar life forms in other parts of the universe, or even in different parts of the Earth.
-Rather, we expect that (a) life in each planet and various parts of the planet would be different, and (b) life would be limited by a planet’s respective conceptual boundaries.
-The fact that we don’t have interactions with other planetary life is because each planet’s life is constrained by its conceptual boundaries.
+We don’t see similar life forms everywhere due to the nature of space.
+Rather, we expect that (a) life in each planet and various parts of each planet would be different, and (b) life would be limited by a planet’s respective conceptual boundaries.
+The fact that we don’t have interactions with other planetary life is because each planet’s life is closed for interactions by its conceptual boundaries.

 Why the Bell Curve is Pervasive?

 To understand the genesis of the Bell Curve, we must understand how it is a pattern for exponential increase and decrease.
-One way to understand exponentiation is to think of a musical scale.
+One convenient way to understand exponentiation is to think of a musical scale.
 The scale comprises of octaves, and each successive octave begins at twice the starting frequency of the previous octave.
-For example, on an 88-key piano, the successive octaves begin at 16.352 Hz, 32.703 Hz, 65.406 Hz, etc., each time doubling the frequency.
-If we draw a frequency chart with a 88-key piano, we will find a pattern of x, 2x, 4x, 8x, 16x, 32x, etc. If we know the size of the piano (i.e. the distance to the farthest end) then we can also scale it as 1/32, 1/16, 1/8, 1/4, 1/2, etc.
+For example, on an 88-key piano, the successive octaves begin at 16.352 Hz, 32.703 Hz, 65.406 Hz, etc., and each octave doubles the previous octave’s frequency.
+If we draw a frequency chart with a 88-key piano, we will find a pattern of x, 2x, 4x, 8x, 16x, 32x, etc. If we know the piano’s length then we can map the frequencies to the distance as 1/32, 1/16, 1/8, 1/4, 1/2, etc.